End-of-Year 5th Grade Math Activities | EOY upper elementary math activities for test prep

 If you want to extend the learning, sending the review packet home as a summer bridge is a great option.
 It helps keep skills fresh before 6th grade but honestly, it works just as well for end-of-year review or even test prep.

-At the end of the day, your students have worked really hard all year.
 These last couple of weeks are a chance to keep learning going while also making things feel a little more fun and memorable.

 Similar Posts